The Generalized Langevin Equation with a power-law memory in a nonlinear potential well: Uniqueness of the invariant measure in the diffusive regime

 \section{Uniqueness of the invariant measure in the diffusive regime}

-In order to prove uniqueness of $\mu$, we will construct an {\it asymptotic coupling}, following and applying the methods and ideas developed in~\cite{hairer2011asymptotic}.
+In order to prove uniqueness of $\mu$, we will construct an {\it asymptotic coupling} using an appropriate Girsanov shift argument, following and applying the methods and ideas developed in~\cite{weinan2001gibbsian,mattingly2002exponential,hairer2011asymptotic}.
 Intuitively, this means that solutions started from different initial data have a positive probability of converging to one another as $t\rightarrow \infty$.
 Theorem 1.1 of~\cite{hairer2011asymptotic} will then allow us to conclude there is only one ergodic invariant measure, thus uniqueness of $\mu$ follows by ergodic decomposition.
+The idea of using Girsanov shift to construct \emph{asymptotic coupling} first appeared in the work of~\cite{weinan2001gibbsian} and was later developed in~\cite{hairer2011asymptotic}.
 For some more recent applications of this theory to SPDEs, we refer the reader to~\cite{glatt2017unique,kulik2015generalized}.

 For the reader's convenience, we briefly explain the framework of the \emph{asymptotic coupling method} adapted to our setting, following \cite{hairer2011asymptotic,glatt2017unique}.
 To begin, we denote by $\Hs^\nbb$ the pathspace over $\Hs$,